-Tewkesbury and Apperley churches are involved in and support different forms of organisations in our mission work both locally and globally.
+Tewkesbury, Apperley and Winchcombe churches are involved in and support different forms of organisations in our mission work all locally and globally.

 Focuses on personal stories from people with experience of homelessness who are making positive changes to their life thanks to the hospitality of the Bristol Methodist Centre